 The University of North Texas Wind Studies faculty are excited to announce the continuation of our annual summer NORTH TEXAS CONDUCTORS COLLEGIUM.
 The Collegium is offered for two total weeks.
 Individuals desiring to attend have several flexible live in-person OR virtual options to choose from in advancing their growth.
 Attendees may select any combination of these modules.
 A summary follows, and more details can be found below.

-LIVE CONDUCTING/PERFORMANCE MODULES:
+AFTERNOON LIVE CONDUCTING/PERFORMANCE MODULES:

-Conducting Coachings and Wind Symphony Performance: $750
+Conducting Coachings and Wind Symphony Performance: Cost To Be Determined

 Conducting Participants may choose (2), (3), or (4) three-day live, in-person rounds to participate.
 Please see details below.